 - By mid-May 2020, Tennessee saw 8,412 more spring turkeys harvested than at the same point in 2019, an increase that was attributed, at least in part, to increased participation in response to the COVID-19 pandemic.

 - In May of 2020, New York legislators introduced a bill to limit the Governor’s emergency powers due to the enactment of several far-reaching executive orders issued with no legislative oversight.

 - Several states’ statutes, including CO, FL, ME, TX, WI, and WV, give the power to end states of emergency to the respective legislative body.
 Colorado’s statute states “the [G]eneral [A]ssembly, by joint resolution, may terminate a state of disaster emergency at any time.”

 - COVID-19 also brought fears of food/meat shortages.
 Hunting and fishing provide a valuable and healthy alternative to store bought meats, which are vulnerable to many variables during a statewide emergency.

-During states of emergency and other crises, legislatures must work towards introducing policies that protect hunting and fishing opportunities during states of emergency.
-Legislators should also work with the sporting community to implement “right to hunt, fish, and harvest wildlife” amendments to their respective state’s constitutions.
+During states of emergency and other crises, legislatures must work toward introducing policies that protect hunting and fishing opportunities during states of emergency.
+Legislators should also work with the sporting community to implement “right to hunt, fish, and harvest wildlife” amendments to their respective state constitutions.
 Hunting and fishing both enjoy historically high safety records and can be accomplished while practicing safe social distancing.
-These recreational activities provide avenues of enjoyment for millions of sportsmen and women, and contribute valuable monetary benefits for local and state economies.
+These recreational activities provide avenues of enjoyment for millions of sportsmen and women and contribute valuable monetary benefits to local and state economies.